EARnagram/lessons/sec4/angular_directives/README.md

 }
 ```

-In order to have access to this kind of skeleton, we'll need to make a `newHint` object in our controller.
+In order to have access to this kind of skeleton, we could make a `newHint` object in our controller.

 ```js
 vm.newHint = {